Top Tips to Find your Calm

 With WFH, home schooling and coping with new restrictions in the midst of grey days we explore some idea’s that can help keep us mentally and physically strong during this time.

 For the Fitness Fan – if the weather and lockdown is proving a challenge to your fitness goals, focus on strength & recovery.
 Stretching, yoga, pilates & barre are all excellent ways to keep muscles strong and improve flexibility for when you can once more take on those big training challenges.

 For those WFH – Schedule time in the work day to get outdoors for 20minutes to an hour.
 Wrap up warmly for a walk around the neighbourhood or head to the nearest green space.
-It is important to move the body, especially if confined to a desk all day, as this increases circulation and cardiovascular strength, stretches out muscles and will definitely help improve mental clarity.
+It is important to move the body, especially if confined to a desk all day.
+Increase increase circulation and cardiovascular strength, stretch out the muscles and will help improve mental clarity.

-For those Home Schooling – With it’s own unique set of challenges made trickier when juggling multiple time-tables, it is essential for to breathe in fresh air during the day.
+For those Home Schooling – With it’s own unique set of challenges made trickier when juggling multiple time-tables, it is beneficial to get outside and breathe in fresh air.
 From energetic toddlers to reluctant teens, take time away from screens to ease muscle tension and eye strain.
 Wrap everyone up warmly & get outdoors for a wander or race around the block or head to the park for some fresh winter air.